-However, keep in mind during the winter months of December-February, the sea temperatures will be lower so you might want to wear a rash guard to stay warm.
+However, keep in mind during the winter months of December-February, the sea temperatures will be slightly lower so you might want to wear a rash guard to stay warm.

-You can do standup paddleboarding almost anytime during the day.
 I personally enjoy paddling the most at sunrise or sunset, when it’s not as hot and the sun is less intense.

 If sunrise is too early for you, late morning is also a great time to be out on the sea.

 What to Wear for Playa del Carmen SUP

 You are more than likely going to get wet so wearing a swimsuit while paddleboarding is a must.

 For ladies, I would definitely recommend wearing a one-piece swimsuit to be the most comfortable.